svgeesus/ondesModulaire/offsets/BOM.md

 offsets v0.1

 First build a low-cost version for design verification.
-Build first to ensure circuit works, before blowing a lot of expensive precision resistors on an unproven design. (x:2x) means same for low cost and high-cost versions.
+Build first to ensure circuit works, before blowing a lot of expensive precision resistors on an unproven design.
 Then (if it is okay apart from gain errors) build a high-accuracy version of the rear PCB, with better resistors.
 Front PCB, and front panel, is the same.
 Can re-use Vref board also.

+(x:2x) means these components are the same for low cost and high-cost versions.
+You neex only x of them if building just one version.

 ## ICs, actives

 Both versions will use OPA4172, because offsets are mostly swamped by oscillator coarse/fine tune and then the 50mV variable offsets from ultrafine, or 5V from filter offset.
-Gain is much more critical than offset here.
+Gain is **much** more critical than offset here.

 - (1:2) LT1236ACN8-5 Mouser $7.96/1 get 2 = **$15.92**
 - (3:6) OPA4172ID Mouser $2.84/10 get 10 = **$29.40**